-Condition Description Normal No condition selected ARDS Acute respiratory distress syndrome, which presents as an acute, severe injury to most segments of the lung Brain Injury Patients with brain injuries for whom it is critical to maintain CO2 under strict control to keep intracranial pressures at safe levels, and to keep oxygenation within a normal range Chronic Hypercapnia For patients with chronically high arterial CO2 values, usually as a result of obstruction in airways due to chronic bronchitis, emphysema, or both Mixed (ARDS and Chronic Hypercapnia) For patients with both listed conditions.
+Condition Description Normal No condition selected.
+ARDS Acute respiratory distress syndrome, which presents as an acute, severe injury to most segments of the lung.
+Brain Injury For patients with brain injuries for whom it is critical to maintain CO2 under strict control to keep intracranial pressures at safe levels, and to keep oxygenation within a normal range.
+When selected, Quick Wean remains disabled.
+Chronic Hypercapnia For patients with chronically high arterial CO2 values, usually as a result of obstruction in airways due to chronic bronchitis, emphysema, or both.
+Mixed (ARDS and Chronic Hypercapnia) For patients with both listed conditions.
 In this case, select both entries.